envico801/clean-code-javascript/anki/README.md

 Q:: =============================================

-##### Functions should only be one level of abstraction
+##### Should functions operate at only one level of abstraction?

 Each function should work at a single level of abstraction.
 This means all operations within the function should be at a similar conceptual level, making the code easier to understand and maintain.

 **Bad:**
 ```javascript